-1.3.5 Check Storage
+1.3.6 Check Storage

-You must have space available either on a supported file system or on Oracle ASM for Oracle Clusterware files (voting disk files and Oracle Cluster Registries), and for Oracle Database files, if you install standalone or Oracle Real Application Clusters Databases.
+You must have space available either on a supported file system, or on Oracle Automatic Storage Management for Oracle Clusterware files (voting disks and Oracle Cluster Registries), and for Oracle Database files, if you install standalone or Oracle Real Application Clusters Databases.
 Creating Oracle Clusterware files on block or raw devices is no longer supported for new installations.

-Note: When using Oracle ASM for either the Oracle Clusterware files or Oracle Database files, Oracle creates one Oracle ASM instance on each node in the cluster, regardless of the number of databases.
+Note: When using Oracle Automatic Storage Management (Oracle ASM) for either the Oracle Clusterware files or Oracle Database files, Oracle creates one Oracle ASM instance on each node in the cluster, regardless of the number of databases.

-1.3.6 Prepare Storage for Oracle Automatic Storage Management
+1.3.7 Prepare Storage for Oracle Automatic Storage Management